 Step 5 – Thicken Sauce Mix cornstarch with water and then pour into pan.
 Let come to boil and cook one minute until sauce thickens.

-Serve – Add to small bowl and top with the green part of chopped scallions and sesame seeds.
+Serve – Add to small bowl and top with the green onions and sesame seeds.
 A little soy sauce is good too.

 How to Store Teriyaki Chicken Ramen